j0hanz/fetch-url-mcp/README.md

 ## Download Endpoint (HTTP Mode)

 When running in HTTP mode, cached content can be downloaded directly.
+Downloads are available only when cache is enabled.

 ### Endpoint